Last updated: June 19, 2026

 Cognitive flexibility helps the brain shift between tasks, plans, and changes without getting mentally stuck.
 ADHD can make those transitions feel far more draining than they appear from the outside.

 Interruptions may completely disconnect attention from the original task.
 Plan changes can create mental friction that takes time to recover from.
-Even small disruptions sometimes trigger a chain reaction where the brain loses the thread connecting one step to the next.
+Even small disruptions sometimes trigger a chain reaction where the brain struggles to reconnect with the original task after attention shifts.

 Interruptions can also be harder than they look.
-When you are focused or hyperfocused, being pulled away can create a little flash of irritation, not because the person did something wrong, but because your brain was holding a fragile thread.
+When you are focused or hyperfocused, being pulled away can create a little flash of irritation, not because the person did something wrong, but because your brain was settled into a task and now has to shift gears quickly.
 A placeholder, note, or visible marker can make it easier to return, but it may still be hard to get back into the same groove.

 Planning, Prioritizing, and Sequencing